jordanbyron/lists/README.md

 ## Features

 - Login with Facebook, Twitter, or Traditional Email / Password
-- Create a list and add items to it
+- Create a list and add gifts to it
 - Make a list public or private
-- Share the list with people
+- Share lists with people (through invite or share link)
-- See other people's lists and be able to pick items off it
+- See other people's lists and be able to pick gifts
 - Archive and delete past lists
+- Comments on lists / gifts

 ## Contributing